 Brain Injury Cases Require Experienced Legal Representation

 If you or someone you love has sustained a traumatic brain injury in an accident, it is important to understand the full scope of the injury, as well as the long-term consequences.
-At Elissa I. Henry Law Firm, PLLC, our personal injury lawyers are here to ensure that all of your medical needs are met both now and in the future.
+At Elissa I. Henry Law Firm, PLLC, our Round Rock Traumatic Brain Injury Lawyer is here to ensure that all of your medical needs are met both now and in the future.

-With offices conveniently located in Round Rock Texas we are here for you when you need us the most.
+With offices conveniently located in Round Rock Texas, we are here for you when you need us the most.
 We understand serious personal injury cases and the long term impact and care needed.
-Call us today at (512) 766-4529 for a free consultation and review of your case.
+Call us today at (512) 766-4529 for a consultation and review of your case.